Please log in to view module content:

 - Istvan Gyongy (University of Edinburgh)

-This module is assessed by two written assignments (to be set at least two weeks before the deadline), to be submitted by 23 February 2021 (Assignment 1) and 30 March 2021 (Assignment 2).
-These dates will be confirmed nearer the time.
+This module is assessed by two written assignments (to be set at least two weeks before the deadline), with deadlines on 22 February 2022 and 29 March 2022.
 Solutions to at least one of the assignments should be produced using LaTeX.

 Elements of mathematical analysis, linear algebra and combinatorics at undergraduate level.
 Probability theory, either at undergraduate level or from the Foundations of Probability module.